ppy/osu-wiki/news/2024/2024-07-16-monthly-beatmapping-contest-july-2024.md

 There have been over 20 Monthly Beatmapping Contests since 2020.
 It would be boring if every contest was the same, so we throw **themes** and **limitations** into the mix.

-These are essentially rules specific to each contest, so you can't re-use the same map each month.
+These are essentially rules specific to each contest, so you can't reuse the same map each month.

 If you're confused about how these work, ask for clarification in the comments, or send a message to [pishifat](https://osu.ppy.sh/community/chat?sendto=3178418) (for osu!) or [RandomeLoL](https://osu.ppy.sh/community/chat?sendto=7080063) (for osu!mania).